CameronShum/spotify-playlist-search/README.md

 All buttons and icons are designed custom.
 All the components are built custom as well.

 ## Performance
 To get better performance the app goes through a few perfomance optimizations.
 The rerender time for adding a component was reduced from ~30ms average per item to ~15ms average per item, measured with the React DevTools Flamegraph.
+The current web app has additional rerenders for better user feedback, although many of these rerenders are <5ms.

 <figure>
   <img src="https://imgur.com/WtI4hMQ.png">